smereddy/VibeTrail/README.md

-# TasteTrails - Qloo Global Hackathon Prototype
+# vibetrail - Qloo Global Hackathon Prototype

 Transform any vibe into a day you can actually do.

 ## 🎯 Project Overview

-TasteTrails is a hackathon prototype built for the **Qloo Global Hackathon** that demonstrates the synergy between Large Language Models and Qloo's Taste AI.
+vibetrail is a hackathon prototype built for the **Qloo Global Hackathon** that demonstrates the synergy between Large Language Models and Qloo's Taste AI.
 It transforms simple user vibes or preferences into actionable, culturally coherent day plans spanning food, activities, and media.

 ### The Challenge
 Create something that neither an LLM nor Qloo's API could accomplish alone - showcasing cross-domain cultural intelligence paired with natural language understanding.